 AWS API Gateway + Terraform + Serverless Framework - Part 2

-For this part 2, we'll code the backend with Serverless Framework and for part 1 and 3:
+For this part 2, we'll code the backend with Serverless Framework, and for parts 1 and 3:

 Part 1: provisioning an AWS API Gateway with Terraform